Updated June 4, 2026

 That said, here is a rough picture of how much youtube pays for 1 million subscribers when accompanied by reasonable engagement:

 Who makes the most money on youtube?
-MrBeast leads public estimates at $50–$100M+ annually, but most of that is merchandise and business revenue.
+MrBeast leads public estimates at $50 to $100M+ annually, but most of that is merchandise and business revenue.
 For pure AdSense, finance channels with highly engaged US audiences consistently rank among the highest earners per view.

 Subscribers vs. Views: The Real Money Conversation